zaiah/vmsuite/README.md

 Wrappers for virtualbox emulating the functionality of zones in the absence of time.

+## Commands we use all the time.
+### Installing Scripts
+Create ~/bin
+Modify the PATH if necessary
+Record changes to file or SQLite
+Check for SQLite and other programs
+"Install" by linking to executable dir.
+Uninstall by removing said links.
+Get other files within the same directory.
+Know where we're executing from.

+### Setting flags
+Flags are always changing depending on options to programs.

+### Generating options
+Still no good quick way to do this, but there's probably some good quick way out there.

+### Running in debug mode.
+Use `echo` before every command to see what would happen.

 ## Global Functions
 - _get_vm_by_id() - Retrieve a vm by ID.
 Don't repeat anywhere.
 - _update_vm_by_id() - Retrieve a vm by ID.
 Don't repeat anywhere.